nicolabs/nicolabs.net/_drafts/Remember-remember.md

 It could tag photos, detect people, sort them by date, it had inline photo editing features, it provided a very user-friendly online album sharing platform and could work offline.
 It was "just working" great.

-I've been using it for free for a long time.
+I've been using it a long time.

 In 2012 the desktop clients started to be retired.
 In 2016 [the service was fully discontinued](https://support.google.com/picasa/answer/6383491?ref_topic=1689652&rd=2), in profit for the cloud-based *Google Photos* service.